avinshe/Neural_Network_From_Scratch/README.md

 To put myself in the shoes of the inventor and feel his/her/their pain.

-After spending months in classroom learning the statistical computation behind artificial neurons, layers, losses, and back propagation, it almost feels like I am cheating when I provide inputs to a package and have it spitting out the results.
+After spending months in the classroom learning the statistical computation behind artificial neurons, layers, losses, and backpropagation, it almost feels like I am cheating when I provide inputs to a package and have it spit out the results.
 I started writing simple non-linear equations like sigmoid and softmax.
-Eventually got to defining loss function and updating weights through back propagation.
+Eventually got to defining loss function and updating weights through backpropagation.

 Honestly, the code is not great with time complexity O(epochs*input_size).
 But, it does the job of classification with good accuracy.
 Perhaps, if I spent more time with literature review, I would be able to optimize the code.
 Who knows?
 Maybe I can build a whole new AI megacity if I spend enough time.
 No, I’m not crazy.
 I took an online assessment that said I’m very normal :)